AccessMap/sidewalkify/README.md

 country in WGS84.
 Alternatively, you can reproject your input dataset into a reasonable local CRS (in meters) and all default settings should work as expected.
 For the Seattle area, we use CRS 26910.

+Important: the above statement also applies to offset values (`sw_right` and `sw_left` in the input data): they are interpreted within the coordinate system of the input data.
+If your input is in longitude-latitude degrees, you also need to think of the offset as being degrees as well.
+If your input was in meters, you can (very roughly) multiply it by 1e-5 to get a similar (but distorted) output.

 ##### Arguments